 The entrance conference provides the opportunity for the audit team and client/management to discuss audit objectives, schedules, testing and reporting of audit results.
 Any areas of concern the client would like to have reviewed by the audit team should be brought up at this stage.

 The audit team gathers additional information about the client's operations, meets with key personnel, reviews policies, reports, regulations and other data.
 (If the unit has not previously been audited, this is a significant effort.)
 The audit team also reviews any changes in operations since the last audit.
 Key internal controls are evaluated to determine if they are adequate and the extent and types of specific testing to be performed.

 The purpose of transaction testing is to examine documents and other records for evidence that the internal controls described in the preliminary survey stage are actually in place and functioning as intended.
 When we find such evidence on a sample of transactions or records, we conclude that established procedures are being followed and the level of compliance with internal controls is adequate.
 When a strong system of internal controls is in place and followed, we are confident that the data generated by the transactions can be relied upon as accurate and that policies are being carried out.

 The audit team may find one or more opportunities/deficiencies during the course of a typical audit.
 They will bring all potential audit findings to the client's attention as they are identified to ensure that the audit team has been provided with all the relevant facts.
 At the end of the fieldwork stage, the audit team informally reviews all findings with the client.

 At the pre-exit conference, the draft report is discussed, and management is requested to respond to the recommendations via a corrective action plan (prior to report distribution).

 Periodically, management will be requested to communicate in writing the status of implementation of corrective actions as noted in the audit report.
-Internal audit periodically provides the president with status of corrective actions taken.
+Internal Audit and Compliance periodically provides the president with status of corrective actions taken.